Brendenvski/AnimationProgramBackup/README.md

 This program was designed as a Capstone Project.
 It utilizes the Java Swing Builder in Netbeans.
 The program allows you to create drawings on a canvas whatever size(resolution) you please!
 You can save frames as you go and compile them in the end to a lopping GIF!
 While working, you can also save frames to your computer if you like a certain drawing(There are some examples below).
 In the end, you can choose your FPS(Frames Per Second) and export the file to a .gif file.

 # How to Start:
-*   Download the package.
+*   Use git to pull this repository onto your system.
 *   Create an executable file from your favourite Java IDE.
-*   Run the program and enjoy!
+*   (the program may also be compiled through NetBeans, instead of creating the executable)
+*   Enjoy!

 # How to Use:
 *   Enter the size of photo you would like ( #pixels x #pixels ).